ANIML SC 3530RW - Companion Animal and Equine Studies III

 - Horse handling and examination

-- Horse lower limb dissection
+- Horse lower limb and gastrointestinal tract dissection

 - Dog handling and examination

-- Field visit to organisation/farms/parks (if possible)
+- Field visit to zoo, farm or park (if possible)

 Specific Course RequirementsStudents are expected to experience all animal handling activities.
 To participate in horse handling activities, students are required